 Press this softkey to return to the measurement screen.
 The softkeys from the first level of the "System/Inputs" menu are displayed.

-A Table Off On
+Table Off Or

-Press this softkey to enable and disable the highlighted table for channel A. "A" or "B" is displayed beside each table to indicate its current state and use.
+Press this softkey to enable and disable the highlighted table for channel A. "ON" or "OFF" is displayed beside each table to indicate its current state.